cfarkas/variants2genes/README.md

 Otherwise, provide full path to this binary, located in ```variants2genes/bin/```

 ## Example: Collect haplotypes from RNA-seq data:
 - As an example, we will analyze haplotypes from an RNA-seq data taken from SALL2 wild type and knockout mice, presenting germline variants linked to Chromosome 14, see: https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-019-5504-9.
 With the pipeline, we will obtain these linked variants to knockout mice, not present in the wild-type counterpart.
 The correspondent illumina reads will be downloaded and aligned against mm10 genome (mus musculus version 10).
-As outputs, the pipeline will take BAM file names until a point is encountered (i.e. for SRR8267474.sorted.bam ==> SRR8267474) so distinctive BAM file names are desired in the pipeline.
-After installation, inside variants2genes folder execute the following steps:
+As outputs, the pipeline will take BAM file names until a point is encountered (i.e. for SRR8267474.sorted.bam ==> SRR8267474) so distinctive BAM file names are desired when naming bam files.
+After installation, inside variants2genes folder from scratch:

 ```
 # Inside variants2genes folder